maysnikolas/OpenAI-CodeRed-Full-Disclosure-2025/README.md

   - `chat_exports/`: Official conversation logs from OpenAI's servers.
   - `correspondence/`: Screenshots of communication attempts.
   - `technical_analysis/`: Model-generated analysis of the flaw's characteristics.
+  - `video/`: Description and links to the video demonstration.
 - **`/timeline/`**: A detailed chronology of disclosure attempts.
 - **`/method/`**: A technical description of the observed vulnerability.